mmizumoto1213/cse15l-lab-reports/lab-report-4-week-8.md

 # Answering the questions with 2-3 sentences each

 For snippit 1 I think it would be possible to fix this problem with a small code change.
-All this would require is to implement another variable that checks for ` ` ` and ensure it does not overlap with any brackets or opening parenthesis used for the link syntax.
+All this would require is to implement another variable that checks for backticks and ensure it does not overlap with any brackets or opening parenthesis used for the link syntax.
-We should be able to implement this relatively easily in a slightly similar way we check for the opening and closing brackets and parenthesis.
+We should be able to implement this in a similar way we check for the opening and closing brackets and parenthesis.

 For snippit 2 I think it would be difficult to fix this with a small code change.
 For this we could create a method similar to the findCloseParen that was in the `MarkdownParse.java` of